-Surveys were used to gather both quantitative and qualitative community input on the current state of local parks and recreation facilities, as well as to identify opportunities for improvement and expansion.
+In addition to community meeting discussions and feedback, surveys were used to gather both quantitative and qualitative community input on the current state of local parks and recreation facilities, as well as to identify opportunities for improvement and expansion.
+Questions solicited opinions about the conditions of parks and recreation centers, how people access parks, barriers to access, and the services and benefits provided by RAP’s programs and facilities

 Surveys were mailed to a random sample of households in the city to get a statistically valid representation of Angelenos’ opinions, and an open survey was available on the PNA website.
 The open survey had short and long versions tailored to the amount of time people had available.